 XVIth Triennial Congress of the International Courtly Literature Society, Exeter, 21st-28th July 2019.
-Paper as part of panel entitled: 'Texts and Travels: The Networks in and of Medieval French Literature'.
+Paper entitled: 'Assembling the sacred: relics, bodies, and books in a medieval French life of St Eligius'

 French Research Seminar, Warwick, 1st May 2019.
 Paper entitled: 'Translating Faith: textual, material, and bodily translations in the thirteenth-century Vie de seinte Foye'

 Northern Lights: Late Medieval Devotion to Saints from the North of England, Lausanne, 28th-30th March 2019.
 Paper entitled: ‘Etheldreda in the North: Tracing northern spiritual, spatial, and material networks in the Liber Eliensis and the Vie de seinte Audree’

 Workshop: Translation in Historical Perspective, Warwick, 25th February 2019.

 International Medieval Congress, Leeds, 2nd-5th July 2018.
 Paper entitled: ‘Flesh, bone, and text: reading relics in Anglo-Norman saints’ lives’

 Co-organiser of the one-day conference Bodies in Flux: Rewriting the Body in Medieval Literature, Art and Culture 1000-1450, funded by an HRC Doctoral Fellowship, at the University of Warwick, 20th May 2017

 International Medieval Congress, Leeds, 3rd-6th July 2017.
 Panel organiser of session entitled: 'All That Glitters: Experiencing Gold in Text and Manuscript'.
 Paper entitled: 'Kissing, touching, wearing away: reliquaries, gold, and tactile devotion in the manuscripts of Gautier de Coinci’s Miracles de Nostre Dame'